aws-ia/terraform-aws-eks-blueprints/patterns/sso-okta/README.md

 configure_kubectl = "aws eks --region us-west-2 update-kubeconfig --name okta"
 ```

-It's also possible to preconfigure your `kubeconfig` using the `okta_login` output.
+It's also possible to pre-configure your `kubeconfig` using the `okta_login` output.
 This will also require you to authenticate in a browser window.

 ```
 okta_login = "kubectl oidc-login setup --oidc-issuer-url=https://dev-ORGID.okta.com/oauth2/1234567890abcdefghij--oidc-client-id=1234567890abcdefghij"